 You should apply for the above bursary via the Student Finance Centre.
 The Centre will also be able to advise you about the additional financial and practical support available to care leavers starting university.
 For further information please contact us.
-The final deadline for receipt of applications will be the end of April 2014, subject to budget limitations.
+The final deadline for receipt of applications will be the end of April 2018, subject to budget limitations.

-Students choosing to study for a first degree have different circumstance and needs.
+Students choosing to study for a first degree have different circumstances and needs.
 At Portsmouth we’re committed to ensuring that all students capable of benefitting from higher education are not deterred for financial reasons.

 If you have children there’s extra support available to you while you study, and some students (particularly lone parents) will be eligible for some benefits while they study.
 Our Student Finance Centre is able to compile a financial statement detailing the specific amounts of funding available to you, please contact us if you would like to discuss your situation further.

-In addition to the funding detailed for students from England, students with dependants can apply for the following:
+In addition to the standard funding detailed for students from England, students with dependants can apply for the following:

 You can apply for these alongside your main student funding application.
 The exact amounts payable will be assessed on your personal and financial circumstances.

 Child Tax Credit is one of the main forms of support for those with dependent children.
 Becoming a full-time student should not change your entitlement to receive payments.
-You should contact HM Revenue & Customs (HMRC) and advise them that you intend to become a student - your student award will be disregarded for tax credit purposes (the only element that is counted is the Adult Dependants' Grant of £2,642 which is only paid to those that are responsible for supporting an adult dependant).
+You should contact HM Revenue and Customs (HMRC) and advise them that you intend to become a student - your student award will be disregarded for tax credit purposes (the only element that is counted is the Adult Dependants' Grant which is only paid to those that are responsible for supporting an adult dependant).

-Maximum weekly allowances for Child Tax Credit are currently (2012/13 tax year):
+Maximum weekly allowances for Child Tax Credit are currently (2017/18 tax year):